-We're moving into late spring and early summer with a windy spell right now.
-Temperatures are good for growing plants but everything is drying out so fast we feel like we're watering all the time, which indeed we are.
-We're looking forward to the monsoon in July to get things really growing again in the heat and humidity.
+We're moving into the monsoon season with record high temperatures, and everything is drying out so fast we feel like we're watering all the time, which indeed we are.
+We're looking forward to a great monsoon season this year to get things really growing again in the heat and humidity.
 Because of some personnel changes and just because, we've gone from our rather unorthodox former day schedule to a new one of Tuesday-Saturday, 8-4 PM during the winter and 7-3 PM during the summer.
 We should be on our summer schedule around June 1, although be warned -- for the safety of ourselves and our employees, we close early on days with temperatures expected to exceed 110F.
 That happened every day during the past week.

 For those of you who have visited our nursery, you might remember the two German shepherd dogs who may have greeted you at the door.
 Both died in 2016, one at the extremely old age of 15 and a half, and the other of lymphoma at age 8.
 We discovered the best cure for grief in the form of a new puppy named Kaspar, who is of West German origin and whose name recalls a German childhood icon roughly equivalent to Dennis the Menace.
 His mate, Katia, was born in early December 2017, and she is now at the nursery pretty much all the time as well.
 They are growing up quite fast, and most people have a hard time believing Kaspar is still a puppy since he weighs almost 80 lbs.

 The recent changes in Arizona's minimum wage law, which represents a 25% increase to $10/hr, has had a small impact on our small business.
 The projected increase to $10:50/hr for 2018 to $12 in 2020, on the other hand, will seriously impact us.
 You will note gradual price increases for our smaller plants that we are being forced to make to stay in business in light of these changes.